TeemuKoivisto/make-me-a-cup-of-tea/README.md

 ## The flow

-1. Make features, create PRs, merge them
+1. Make changes, run `pnpm cs` to create changeset files, create a PR, merge it
-2. Run `pnpm changeset` to decide what to publish
-3. Commit the created Markdown files, merge to master
-4. This should create a PR which can include multiple changesets
+2. This should create a PR which can include multiple changesets that can be deployed at once
-5. When ready for publishing, merge the PR
+3. When ready for publishing, merge the PR
-6. Action should automatically deploy the packages to NPM
+4. Action should automatically deploy the packages to NPM